 Directions: You can access it from multiple points.
-Check the trail map to see where you would like to enter.
+Check the trail map to see where you would like to start.

 Santa Margarita River Trail (Fallbrook)

 Fallbrook’s best-kept secret offers swimming holes and oak woodlands.
-The Santa Margarita River Trail is good for all hiking levels.
+The Santa Margarita River Trail is suitable for all hiking levels.
 Horseback riding and mountain biking are also allowed.

 Length: 5.2 miles out and back

 Directions: I-15 N to Fallbrook exit.
 Take Mission Rd.
-5 mi.
-E; turn N onto Pico Ave. (becomes De Luz Rd.).
-Continue 2.4 mi.; go R @ fork onto Sandia Creek Dr. N. Parking area is in 1 mi. (just before bridge); trailhead is E of the lot.
+5 miles east; turn north onto Pico Ave. (becomes De Luz Rd.).
+Continue 2.4 mi.; go right at the fork onto Sandia Creek Dr. North.
+The parking area is at 1 mi. (just before the bridge); the trailhead is east of the lot.

 The Slot (Borrego Springs)

-The Slot, a narrow siltstone canyon trail at Anza-Borrego State Park, is one of the most unique hikes in all of San Diego County.
-It is not marked and not near most visitor traffic so you definitely need to ask where to go (get a map).
+The Slot, a narrow siltstone canyon trail at Anza-Borrego Desert State Park, is one of the unique hikes in all of San Diego County.
+You’ll make your way through a narrow passage in the canyon which can make for a great photo.

 Length: 2 miles out and back

-Location: Borrego Mountain Wash, Borrego Springs, (Anza-Borrego State Park)
+Location: Borrego Mountain Wash, Borrego Springs, (Anza-Borrego Desert State Park)